Setup > Integrations

 ForecastDate

-MaturityDate not possible to import will always be set to same as Payment Date
+MaturityDate, not possible to import, will always be set to the same as Payment Date.

-Tag1 named in the system Forecast type.
-Then AP/AR for example can be set as header
+Tag1 is named in the system Forecast type.
+The AP/AR, for example can be set as a header

-Tag2 named in the system Preliminary/Final.
-Then Prel/Fin can be set as header
+Tag2 is named in the system Preliminary/Final.
+Then Prel/Fin can be set as a header

-Tag3 named in the system CF int/ext.
-Then Int/ext can be set as header.
+Tag3 is named in the system CF int/ext.
+Then, Int/ext can be set as a header.

-More on how to define Tags, see following link, Define Tags
+For more on how to define Tags, see the following link, Define Tags.

-All values in the file needs to be mapped in Integrations.
+All values in the file need to be mapped in Integrations.

-Give it a suitable name in tab 'Overview'.
+Give it a suitable name in the tab 'Overview.'

 In tab 'Settings' you choose the fields delimiter, for example ;